sinujutsu/ids/outline.md

         - ###Bhuyan, Bhattacharyya, Kalitan
         - ###Sources from Bhuyan, Bhattacharyya, Kalitan

-2. Privilege Escalation
+2. Privilege Escalation --###Primarily all from MIT/DARPA article thing
     * Remote to User
         - A remote to user attack is simply an attacker gaining access to a system equivalent to what a local user would be allowed
         - Such attacks can take a staggering array of forms, from obtaining user authentication information without the knowledge of said user, to exploiting application vulnerabilities
         - Note that such an attack is not necessarily malicious, as the breach occuring at all, regardless of any malicious activity performed by the user, categorizes this as a "remote to local" attack